Andrew Sullivan: China Is a Genocidal Menace

 One of my many fears when Trump became president was that he would authorize war crimes, just as the last Republican president, George W. Bush, had.
 He promised as much during his campaign, and his enthusiastic support for some of the vilest acts of criminality in wartime made him unique among American presidents.
 Bush and Cheney did not actually campaign on war crimes, after all.
 And, in office, they tried to hide them in fake legalisms and euphemism.
 Trump, on the other hand, was an out-and-proud barbarian.
 He seemed to insist that abiding by the laws of war was for the weak.

 Mercifully, Trump’s aversion to foreign intervention and the relative lack of terrorist incidents on his watch helped make the question moot.
 But Trump’s pardons of war criminals — egged on by Sean Hannity and the darker elements of Fox News — have nonetheless entrenched the idea that military service is not so much about honor as it is brutality.
-This past November, Trump pardoned three convicted soliders: Army First Lieutenant Clint Lorance, convicted of second-degree murder in the death of two Afghans; Army Major Mathew Golsteyn, who faced murder charges for a similar crime; and Special Warfare Operator Chief Edward Gallagher, who had been acquitted by the surprise reversal of a key witness’s testimony, had his rank restored by the president.
+This past November, Trump pardoned three convicted soldiers: Army First Lieutenant Clint Lorance, convicted of second-degree murder in the death of two Afghans; Army Major Mathew Golsteyn, who faced murder charges for a similar crime; and Special Warfare Operator Chief Edward Gallagher, who had been acquitted by the surprise reversal of a key witness’s testimony, had his rank restored by the president.
 Each individual was fȇted on Fox News.
 Trump called Lorance and Golsteyn to the stage at a Florida fundraiser in December to honor them.

 So much of this speaks to the depravity of this disgrace of a commander-in-chief, and his utter inability to understand the code of honor that the U.S. military does its best to uphold.
 But one aspect of Trump’s flouting of moral law is the impact on other service members, the ones who resisted the easy acts of revenge and dehumanization that can turn warfare into outright barbarism.
 Which is why I strongly recommend a deeply reported piece in the Washington Post this week on the collapse of morale among the platoon that the murderous Clint Lorance once commanded in Afghanistan.